 - Any holes tears or imperfections indicate it’s time to change it out

-Once you’ve diagnosed your issue down to an old worn out diaphragm, you’ll need to get it replaced.
-Below is a short video that provides step-by-step instructions on changing out a diaphragm, as well as some helpful tips.
+Once you’ve diagnosed your issue, you’ll need to fix it.
+Below is a short video guide that provides step-by-step instructions on how to replace a diaphragm valve.

 Hi, this is Bob with US air filtration.
 And today I’m going to show you how to change out the diaphragm inside a solenoid pulse valve.

-And I’ll tell you, sometimes when these valves have been sitting, especially out in the sun for a while getting this top piece off isn’t really easy.
-And you may need to take a screwdriver and a hammer and just tap it lightly there where the rubber is to help get the top off.
+I’ll tell you, sometimes when these valves have been sitting, especially out in the sun for a while getting this top piece off isn’t really easy.
+You may need to take a screwdriver and a hammer and just tap it lightly there where the rubber is to help get the top off.

 But once you get the top off you can remove the spring and you can peel off the diaphragm.